wavefrontHQ/docs/pages/doc/delta_counters.md

 ## Counters and Delta Counters Basics

-It often makes sense to collect both counter metrics and delta counter metrics, especially in serverless environments.
+It often makes sense to collect both counter metrics and delta counter metrics -- though in some serverless environments only delta counters are available.
 Starting with release 2020.26, you use a different function for the different types of counters.

 <table>
 <tbody>